tsgates/arch-wiki-markdown/wiki/Change_username.md

 Change username
 ===============

-> Summary

-> Related
+Related articles

-Users and Groups
+-   Users and groups

 Changing a username under Arch (or any flavor of Linux) is safe and easy when done properly.
 You can also change the associated groupname for the